-Unless you're producing a Hollywood blockbuster, there's no reason to spend a fortune on video-editing software for your Mac or PC.
+Unless you're editing the next Star Wars trilogy, there's no reason to spend a fortune—or anything, for that matter—on video-editing software for your Mac or PC.
 While there are many reasonably priced video-editing suites, going for less than $100, completely free or freemium editing packages can accomplish most or all of what some of the paid software packages can do.

 After testing six of the most popular free editing suites, our top choice is HitFilm Express for its lavish cinematic capabilities and high-powered interface.
 For Mac owners, Apple's iMovie is the no-brainer choice, because of its macOS integration, top-notch output, professional themes and trailers, and support for professional shooting and editing techniques.
 For YouTube and other social media platforms, the free, cross-platform VideoPad is the best option.